heptarch/heptarch.github.io/lab/bell.md

-Distribute the effort via the magic of the internet, with tools for collaboration, feedback, and a high but not prohibitive threshold of participation (*focus*); people need to stay engaged, but not so engaged that they can't afford the time (*security*).<label for="sn-1"
+Distribute the effort via the magic of the internet, with tools for collaboration, feedback, and a high but not prohibitive threshold of participation (*focus*); people need to stay engaged, but not so engaged that they can't afford to remain involved (*security*).<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"
        id="sn-1"
        class="margin-toggle"/>
 	   <span class="sidenote">
-Doing this solves the problem of security because people stay without being paid!
+Doing this solves the problem of security because people stay without having to pay them!
 </span>

-Finally, there's the thorny question of who runs the show.

-separation, coupling, management
+In this small-scale, distributed setting, having a grand hierarchy doesn't make much sense.
+But somebody does need to take responsibility for coordinating different strands of research, like an orchestra conductor (*management*); somebody good at communicating, and with a big picture sense of the problem domain so the rest of the team can stick to the research question/s (*separation*).
+Finally,